meln5674/grafana-mongodb-community-plugin/README.md

 * Yarn
 * Mage

-If you have Docker installed you can use `./build-env.sh` to build and run a shell in a container with all necessary tools (or `build-env.Dockerfile` to build it yourself manually).
+If you have Docker, installed you can use `./build-env.sh` to build and run a shell in a container with all necessary tools (or `build-env.Dockerfile` to build it yourself manually).
+You can also execute `./build-env.sh <command>` to execute a single command, batch-style, in this container.

+To build, run

 ```bash
 yarn install